Cooperate Social Responsibility

 Remember that wherever you go on safari, you are likely to be travelling in one of the world’s poorest nations.
 Do your bit by tipping your guides, drivers, cooks and hotel staff – discuss an appropriate amount with your tour operator before you depart, and come prepared with cash.

+Never purchase items made from endangered species, including coral, turtle shells or eggs, ivory, fur or bone.
 Much of Africa is quite conservative, especially in rural areas and along the predominantly Muslim coast and islands of East Africa.
 Skimpy clothing is inappropriate outside of the beach resorts, and women especially should cover their legs and upper arms.
 One good tip is to buy a kanga – a kind of local sarong, which can be used as a quick cover up (even wrapped over trousers for extra modesty) as well as a towel, blanket or scarf at other times.

-Greetings with hand shake is much appreciated.
 Learn the three way African handshake – sure to be an icebreaker with the unsuspecting locals!

 If you are one of the many bird watchers flocking (sorry) to Africa, become a member of the African Bird Club, which funds conservation projects and works very much hand in hand with local people.